IgrecL/japanese/README.md

 * [Kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F): updated collection
 * [Itazuraneko Subtitles](https://itazuraneko.neocities.org/library/sub.html): old but very rich collection
 * [Tatsumoto's List](https://gist.github.com/tatsumoto-ren/78ba4e5b7c53c7ed2c987015fa05cc2b): list of subtitles collections (Tatsumoto's Guide)
-* [Netflix](https://mega.nz/folder/2H4CFQYR#bd9LHl9VOqdT3crrJa0Axw): very long list of subtitles ripped from Netflix
 * [Japanese Movies](https://github.com/eurusdagr/Japanese-Movies-Subtitles): subtitles for Japanese movies, ordered by directors

-### Streaming
+### Streaming & TV

 I personally never use streaming websites for learning.
 Downloading what you consume makes learning easier, as you can use all kinds of tools that only work on files on your computer.
 However, I used to do so at first, so here are the best ones I found for anime:

 * [Animelon](https://animelon.com/): Japanese and English subtitles available
 * [Zoro.to](https://zoro.to/): you can turn off the English subtitles, but no Japanese subs

-### TV

-I rarely watch TV but there are lots of way to do it.
+I rarely watch TV online but there are lots of way to do it:

 * [AS Stream](https://aqstream.com/): simply watch TV
 * [jp.m3u](https://raw.githubusercontent.com/gadabao/iptv-org-iptv/gh-pages/countries/jp.m3u): playlist of channels you can open in mpv
 * [News24](https://github.com/tatsumoto-ren/dotfiles/blob/main/.local/share/applications/news24.desktop): watch news through mpv

-### Youtube
+### Youtube & podcast

-Watching Youtube videos is a good way to learn japanese, but finding interesting channels can be hard.
+Watching Youtube videos is a good way to learn japanese, but finding interesting channels can be hard.<br>
+Audiobooks and podcasts are for more advanced learners, but you can find a lot of them on Spotify or other platforms.
+Having a visual support is easier for learning.

-* see [Youtube.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md) for a list of YouTube channels I found
+* [Youtube.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md): a list of good YouTube channels
+* [Podcasts.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Podcasts.md): a list of Spotify podcasts I recommend
+* [Itazuraneko](https://itazuraneko.neocities.org/library/onsei.html): I don't listen to audiobooks but Itazuraneko has a lot

-## ③ Other ways to learn
+## Other ways to learn

 ### Games